 - a.
-In Subparagraph 7.3.1, delete "prepared by the Architect and signed by the Owner and Architect," and replace it with "from the Owner". - b.
-In the first sentence of Subparagraph 7.3.4, delete the words "an amount for overhead and profit as set forth in the Agreement, or if no such amount is set forth in the Agreement, a reasonable amount" and substitute "an allowance for overhead and profit in accordance with Clause 7.3.11.1 through 7.3.11.6 below." - c.
-Add the following Subparagraph 7.3.11 to 7.3: - § 7.3.11 In Subparagraph 7.3.4, the allowance for the combined overhead and profit included in the total cost to the Owner shall not exceed the following: - .1 For the Contractor, for Work performed by the Contractor's own forces, 20 percent of the cost. - .2 For the Contractor, for Work performed by the Contractor's Subcontractors, 10 percent of the amount due the Subcontractor. - .3 For each Subcontractor or Sub-subcontractor involved, for Work performed by that Subcontractor's or Sub-subcontractor's own forces, 15 percent of the cost. - .4 For each Subcontractor, for Work performed by the Subcontractor's Subsubcontractors, 10 percent of the amount due the Sub-subcontractor.
+In the first sentence of Subparagraph 7.3.7, delete the words "an amount for overhead and profit as set forth in the Agreement, or if no such amount is set forth in the Agreement, a reasonable amount" and substitute "an allowance for overhead and profit in accordance with Clause 7.3.11.1 through 7.3.11.6 below." - b.
+Add the following Subparagraph 7.3.11 to 7.3:

+§ 7.3.11 In Subparagraph 7.3.7, the allowance for the combined overhead and profit included in the total cost to the Owner shall not exceed the following:

+.1 For the Contractor, for Work performed by the Contractor's own forces, 20 percent of the cost.

+.2 For the Contractor, for Work performed by the Contractor's Subcontractors, 10 percent of the amount due the Subcontractor.

+.3 For each Subcontractor or Sub-subcontractor involved, for Work performed by that Subcontractor's or Sub-subcontractor's own forces, 15 percent of the cost.

+.4 For each Subcontractor, for Work performed by the Subcontractor's Subsubcontractors, 10 percent of the amount due the Sub-subcontractor.

-- .5 Cost to which overhead and profit is to be applied shall be determined in accordance with Subparagraph 7.3.4. - .6 In order to facilitate checking of quotations for extras or credits, all proposals, except those so minor that their propriety can be seen by inspection, shall be accompanied by complete itemization of costs including labor, materials, and Subcontracts.
+.5 Cost to which overhead and profit is to be applied shall be determined in accordance with Subparagraph 7.3.7.

+.6 In order to facilitate checking of quotations for extras or credits, all proposals, except those so minor that their propriety can be seen by inspection, shall be accompanied by complete itemization of costs including labor, materials, and Subcontracts.
 Labor and materials shall be itemized in the manner described above.
 Where major cost items are Subcontracts, they shall be itemized also.
 In no case will a change involving over \$100 be approved without such itemization.